Q: What is the ACHARAI Fellows Program (AFP)?

 Q: What is the tuition and fees for the program?

-We do not want the cost of the AFP to deter anyone eligible from applying.
-If you and your organization need financial assistance, please let us know, as we have scholarships available.
+We do not want the cost of AFP to deter anyone eligible from applying so, if you or your organization need financial assistance, please let us know.

 Q: How do I apply?